Honky: Use in music

+The Chicago style of polka music is also known as honky polka.

 Use in television and film

-In film, there were some movies using "honky" without any derogatory connotation.
-Honky Tonk is a 1929 American musical film starring Sophie Tucker.
-And Honky Tonk is also a 1941 black-and-white Western film starring Clark Gable and Lana Turner.

-In the 1958 movie The Defiant Ones, Tony Curtis' character John "Joker" Jackson refers to himself as "a honky".

 Honky is a 1971 movie based on an interracial relationship, starring Brenda Sykes as Sheila Smith and John Neilson as Wayne "Honky" Devine.
-Honky Tonk is also a 1974 Western film starring Richard Crenna and Margot Kidder.
-Additionally, Honkytonk Man is a 1982 drama film set in the Great Depression.
-Clint Eastwood, who produced and directed the film, stars in the film with his son, Kyle Eastwood.

-In the 1973 James Bond movie Live and Let Die, Bond is referred to as "the honky" on three occasions when captured by exclusively Black adversaries.

 In a sketch on Saturday Night Live (SNL), Chevy Chase and Richard Pryor used both nigger (Chase) and honky (Pryor) in reference to one another during a "racist word association interview".
 During this period, Steve Martin (as musical guest and stand-up regular on SNL) performed a rendition of "King Tut" which contained the word honky in its lyrics.

-In the movie National Lampoon's Vacation when the Griswolds visit East St. Louis, a local gang removes the wheel covers and write "Honky Lips" in black paint on the right side of the vehicle.